Mother Jones (magazine)

-Mother Jones (abbreviated MoJo) is a nonprofit American progressive magazine that focuses on news, commentary, and investigative journalism on topics including politics, environment, human rights, health and culture.
+Mother Jones (abbreviated MoJo) is a nonprofit American progressive magazine that focuses on news, commentary, and investigative journalism on topics including politics, environment, human rights, health, healthcare and culture.
 Clara Jeffery serves as editor-in-chief of the magazine.
 Monika Bauerlein has been the CEO since 2015.

-Mother Jones was published by the Foundation for National Progress, a 501(c)(3) nonprofit, until 2024, when it merged with current publisher The Center for Investigative Reporting, the oldest investigative nonprofit news organization in the U.S.
+In 2024, Mother Jones merged with The Center for Investigative Reporting.
+The center produces Mother Jones and its digital, social, and video channels, as well as the radio show and podcast Reveal and the podcast More to the Story.

-The magazine is named after Mary Harris Jones, known as Mother Jones, an Irish-American trade union activist, socialist advocate, and ardent opponent of child labor.
+The magazine is named after Mary Harris Jones, an Irish-American trade union activist, socialist advocate, and ardent opponent of child labor professionally known as Mother Jones.